HybirdCorp/creme_crm/doc/fr/Didacticiel - Coder un module.rst

     # -*- coding: utf-8 -*-

     from django.shortcuts import get_object_or_404
-    from django.utils.translation import ugettext as _
+    from django.utils.translation import gettext as _

     from creme.creme_core.views.generic import EntityCreation